shabin5785/docker-learnings/README.md

 -docker on starting a continaer, adds a layer on top of image, sets networking, gives it a virtual ip, opens the required ports and starts it.

 - the container runs as a process on the host machine, run as a different user.
 We can see the process in teh host machine process list. in that way its different from a virtual machine and an app that runs inside the virtual machine.
+- use env option while starting containers to pass environment variables to the containers.